University of Glasgow Memorial Chapel: Services

 Daily services are held in the chapel during term-time, as well as seasonal events.
 Before Christmas, there is a Service of Nine Lessons and Carols on the last Sunday of term, and a Watchnight service on Christmas Eve.
 Graduates, students, members of staff and the children of members of staff are entitled to be married in the chapel, which is also used for baptisms and funerals.
-Civil marriages and civil partnerships may be blessed in the chapel, although under UK law may not be performed there.
+Civil marriages and civil partnerships may be blessed in the chapel, although under UK law[Scots Law?] may not be performed there.

-The current chaplain of the university is the Reverend Dr Carolyn Kelly, and the university appoints honorary chaplains of other denominations and faiths.
+The current chaplain of the university is the Reverend Scott Blythe, and the university appoints honorary chaplains of other denominations and faiths.

 Organ

 The chapel's organ was constructed by Henry Willis & Sons in 1927 and refurbished by Harrison & Harrison in 2005.
-It was a gift to the university from Joseph Paton Maclay, Lord Maclay, in memory of two of his sons, who had died in the war.
+It was a gift to the university from Joseph Maclay, Lord Maclay, in memory of two of his sons, who had died in the war.
 The organist is Kevin Bowyer, an acclaimed performer and prolific recorder, who is artistic director of the Glasgow International Organ Festival, which is held in the chapel and has been running annually since June 2006.

 Chapel Choir

 The Chapel Choir sings at services and concerts every Tuesday evening at 6pm during term-time, and at other events in the chapel, such as the Remembrance Sunday service, Service of Nine Lessons and Carols, and weddings.
-The choir is composed of between twenty-eight to thirty-two singers, including students, staff and graduates, and takes SATB form.
+The choir is composed of between twenty-eight and thirty-two singers, including students, staff and graduates, and takes SATB form.
 The choir has recorded widely and completed a number of tours, including the United States (2002), when it sang at the Sunday morning service in Saint Thomas Church on Fifth Avenue; Germany (1999, 2000, 2004, 2010); the Baltic states (2007); Tuscany (2009); Amsterdam (2012); Sweden (2016); and China (2018).
 The director of chapel music is Katy Lavinia Cooper, who was appointed in April 2015 after James Grossmith left to become chorusmaster of the Royal Swedish Opera.